postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 Common ones you'll use that have equivalent in geometry world are :command:`ST_Intersects`, :command:`ST_SetSRID`, :command:`ST_SRID`, :command:`ST_Union`, :command:`ST_Intersection`, and :command:`ST_Transform`.

-In addition to those overlapping functions, it offers many functions that work in conjunction with geometry or are very specific to rasters.
+In addition to those overlapping functions, it supports the `&&` overlap operator between rasters and between a raster and geometry.
+It also offers many functions that work in conjunction with geometry or are very specific to rasters.

-The most common functions used in raster functionality are the :command:`ST_Union`, :command:`ST_Clip`, and :command:`ST_Intersects`.
-Because rasters are chopped into tiles, you need a function like :command:`ST_Union` to reconstitute a region.
+you need a function like :command:`ST_Union` to reconstitute a region.
 Because performance gets slow, the more pixels a function needs to analyse, you need a fast acting function :command:`ST_Clip` to clip the rasters to just the portions of interest for your analysis.

-Finally you need :command:`ST_Intersects` to zoom in on the raster tiles that contain your areas of interest.
+Finally you need :command:`ST_Intersects` or :command:`&&` to zoom in on the raster tiles that contain your areas of interest.
+The `&&` operator, is a much faster process than the `ST_Intersects`.
+Both can take advantage of raster spatial indexes.
 We'll cover these bread and butter functions first before moving on to other sections where we will use them in concert with other raster and geometry functions.

 Unioning Rasters with ST_Union
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~